A density theorem for Borel-Type Congruence subgroups and arithmetic applications: Sketch of the Proof

 We will now briefly explain the machinery behind the proof of our main theorem.
 Doing so requires us to use some notation which will be introduced only below.
 We hope that this paragraph is instructive anyway.
 Here we stick to the situation $\Gamma=\Gamma_2(q)$ adding only some remarks concerning the lattices $\Gamma_0(q)$ and $\Gamma(q)$.
 Note that the same argument works more generally.
 But minor modifications are necessary when $\Gamma\cap U(\mathbb{R})\neq U(\mathbb{Z})$.

 The density theorem will follow from the estimate,

 when we can choose $Z\asymp Z_0(\Gamma)=[{\rm SL}_n(\mathbb{Z})\colon \Gamma]^{\frac{1}{n-1}}$.
-For the Borel-Type Congruence lattice we will need $Z_0(\Gamma_2(q)) = q^{\frac{n}{2}}$.
+For the Borel-type congruence lattice we will need $Z_0(\Gamma_2(q)) = q^{\frac{n}{2}}$.
 Note that for the standard congruence subgroup $\Gamma_0(q)$ considered in \cite{Bl} one needs $Z_0(\Gamma_0(q)) =q$ while the principal congruence subgroup $\Gamma(q)$ considered in \cite{AB} requires $Z_0(\Gamma(q))=q^{n+1}$.

-\begin{remark} Note that these are the thresholds needed to establish the density hypothesis.
-It is of course possible to go beyond by allowing larger $Z$.
-This is achieved in \cite{Bl} for $\Gamma_0(q)$ and in \cite{BlM} for $\Gamma(q)$.
-We expect that the non-trivial estimates for the Kloosterman sum associated to the long Weyl element given in \cite{BlM} and independently in \cite{Mi} can be used to produce a subconvex density theorem for $\Gamma_2(q)$. \end{remark}
+\begin{remark} These are the thresholds needed to establish Sarnak's density hypothesis.
+It is of course possible to go beyond and allow for larger $Z$.
+This is achieved in \cite{Bl} for $\Gamma_0(q)$ and in \cite{BlM, ABN} for $\Gamma(q)$.
+Recent work of J. Linn \cite{Lin}, extending \cite{BlM, Mi}, provides non-trivial bounds for $\textrm{GL}_n$-Kloosterman sums.
+It would be interesting to see if these bounds can be used to produce a subconvex density theorem for $\Gamma_2(q)$. \end{remark}

-As in the prequels \cite{AB, Bl} we approach this estimate via the (pre)-Kuznetsov formula.
-With an appropriately chosen test function this formula gives an estimate of the form
+As in the prequels \cite{Bl, AB} we approach this estimate via the (pre)-Kuznetsov formula.
+We use an appropriately chosen test function, whose finite part is the indicator function $\mathbbm{1}_{I(q)}$ on the open compact subgroup $I(q)\subseteq \textrm{GL}_n(\widehat{\mathbb{Z}})$ of Borel-type.
+See \eqref{eq:def_Iq} and below for the precise definition of $I(q)$.
+We obtain an estimate of the form

-On the spectral side we encounter the Bessel distribution $J_{\pi}(\cdot)$, see \cite[(2.8)]{Ja} or \eqref{eq:bessel_def} for a definition.
+On the spectral side we sum over cuspidal automorphic representations contributing to the spectral decomposition of $L^2(X_q)$, where $X_q$ is defined in \eqref{eq:def_Xq} below.
+Here we encounter the Bessel distribution $J_{\pi}(\cdot)$, see \cite[(2.8)]{Ja} or \eqref{eq:bessel_def} for a definition.
 The global normalizing constant $l(\pi)$ is related to $L(1,\pi,{\rm Ad})$ via the Rankin-Selberg method and can be handled by \cite{Li} because we only require an upper bound.
-On the geometric side we encounter the orbital integral $\mathcal{O}_{\rm fin}^{\boldsymbol{\psi}}(c^{\ast}w)$ associated to the lattice $\Gamma$, see \eqref{orb} below for a precise definition.\footnote{The orbital integrals $\mathcal{O}_{\rm fin}^{\boldsymbol{\psi}}(c^{\ast}w)$ can be expressed in terms of classical Kloosterman sums $S_{\Gamma,w}(\ast,\ast, c)$ as they appear in \cite{AB, Bl}.
+On the geometric side we encounter the orbital integral $\mathcal{O}_{\rm fin}^{\boldsymbol{\psi}}(c^{\ast}w)$ associated to the lattice $\Gamma_2(q)$, a character $\boldsymbol{\psi}$ of $U$ and a certain diagonal matrix $c^{\ast}$ obtained from the tuple $c$.
+See \eqref{orb} below for a precise definition.\footnote{The orbital integrals $\mathcal{O}_{\rm fin}^{\boldsymbol{\psi}}(c^{\ast}w)$ can be expressed in terms of classical Kloosterman sums $S_{\Gamma,w}(\ast,\ast, c)$ as they appear in \cite{AB, Bl}.
 This translation is carried out for example in \cite{Ste}.}